tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-advanced-encoding-with-mes.md

 ## <a name="audio-only-presets"></a><a id="audio_only"></a>Csak hangbeállítások
-Ez a rész két csak hanggal kapcsolatos MES-készletet mutat be: AAC Audio és AAC Good Quality Audio.
+Ez a szakasz két csak hangra vonatkozó MES-beállításkészletet mutat be: AAC hang-és AAC jó minőségű hang.

 ### <a name="aac-audio"></a>AAC hang
     {